 Watch here the film of the 2021 Home from home cohort with clips of the presentations.

 Read here the publication of the 2021 Home from Home iteration.

 Each member of the programme explored Tate’s collection displays and researched and wrote about one of the works, linking it to another

 artwork from their home country.
-Selected texts have been edited into a gallery leaflet and is freely distributed in the collection displays Democracies and Whose Tradition?
+Selected texts have been edited into a gallery leaflet and was freely distributed in the collection displays Democracies and Whose Tradition?

-Click below to view the two page digital version of the leaflet
+Click here to view the two page digital version of the leaflet

 UN/COMPLICATED exhibition at Baltic Creative, Liverpool

 HOME from HOME mentees collaborated with local artist and exhibited their artworks at Baltic Creative, Liverpool in November 2021